Fake is as old as the Eden tree.

 — Orson Welles

 Blogs, forums and other websites that allow room for such elements of online social interaction as customer reviews are still a great way to promote merchants through affiliate programs.
-One thing to keep in mind though is the fact that faking reviews is not only unethical, but it is now also being prosecuted by attorneys general.
+One thing to keep in mind though is the fact that posting fake reviews is not only unethical, but it is now also being prosecuted by attorneys general.

 Earlier this week The State of New York fined a cosmetic surgery company $300,000 for fabricated reviews.
 The New York Times wrote: